vjspranav/sepwriter/README.md

-#A simple sepolicy denial resolver that will read your denials from a file and resolves and puts them in the respective files.
+A simple sepolicy denial resolver that will read your denials from a file and resolves and puts them in the respective files.
-#TODO
-Categorization as to public/private/vendor etc.(If someone can help me with on what basis it's done)
+On basis of my understanding i have done the separation as follows:
+	system/sepolicy/private in sepolicy/private
+        system/sepolicy/vendor  in sepolicy/vendor
+        Remaining  in sepolicy/public
+The list for the same has been created using the categ.py pressent in the git

 #HowTo Use
 1) from your log create a denials.txt file with only denial